 Panasonic S1R vs Sony A6000

-The Panasonic Lumix DC-S1R and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in February 2019 and February 2014.
+The Panasonic Lumix DC-S1R and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in February 2019 and February 2014.
 Both the S1R and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (S1R) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 46.7 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.